Welcome to the transformative world of the Autoimmune Protocol (AIP)!

 • Low-sugar fruits like berries and tart apples/pears.

-• Healthy fats, like olive oil, avocado oil, coconut oil, beef tallow, lard, duck fat.
+• Healthy fats, like olive oil, avocado oil, coconut oil, beef tallow, lard, or duck fat.

 • Herbs and spices for added flavor.